 family and Self-Advocate Information gatherings

 DSPD is dedicated to providing individuals in services, their families, and caregivers with the information they need to best understand DSPD services.
 Meetings and the associated materials will be available here to help you stay up to date on current DSPD processes and initiatives.
-Check out our Meetings Page and contact us at email@example.com if you have additional questions.
+Check out our Be Informed and Be Involved webpage; and contact us at email@example.com if you have additional questions.

 Emergency Preparedness and Planning is essential for all members in communities, including community members with a disability.
 No matter where you are at in your emergency planning, we have ideas and resources to help.
 Check out our Emergency Preparedness Page and contact us if you have additional questions.